IsuruMaduranga/toolflow/tests/README.md

 3. **Shared Utilities**: Common fixtures and tools are centralized in `conftest.py`
 4. **Maintainability**: Smaller, focused test files are easier to maintain and understand
 5. **Documentation**: Each test module has clear docstrings explaining its scope
+6. **Comprehensive Coverage**: New functionality is thoroughly tested with integration scenarios

 ### Test Categories